mirceanton/mirceanton.com/website/_posts/2025-02-02-terraform-state-git.md

 Essentially, what this tool does is that you can start it in the background and it will start an HTTP backend you can use for your terraform code.
 This http backend will intercept all the requests terraform sends to it and at the end, it will store your state directly in git.

 This far it is quite similar to what I put together myself with some taskfile automation, but it does have a nice feature on top of that.
 IT SUPPORTS STATE LOCKING!

-How it does that you may ask?
-Well quite ingeniously, if I do say so myself!

-anyways, lets get back on topic.

 ## Prerequisites